Chapter 30 : A 'Friendly' Jinx

 “You’re such a snob,” Rose told him as he picked up an apple and examined it.
 “So she doesn’t think very much.
 Neither do you, so what’s the problem?”

-“You’re probably just cool by association,” said a familiar voice, and James slid in next to Rose.
+“You’re probably just cool by association,” said a familiar voice, and James slid in next to Rose while Roxanne sat in the empty seat next to Albus.
 “I’m pretty amazing.
 People must be under the mistaken impression that you are, too, just because you’re my brother.”

-Given that Albus managed to be quite well-liked all on his own, he rolled his eyes.
+Given that Albus managed to be quite well-liked all on his own, Rose couldn’t blame Albus for rolling his eyes.
 “Good morning to you, too.”

 James grinned back.
 “Morning,” he said cheerfully as Albus took a bite of the apple.
 “You can do better than Holly Zeller, anyway.”